dnlflores/aa_medium_clone/README.md

 [Shorts][shorts]

 ## Summary
-[Shorts][shorts] is a multi-page web application inspired by Medium built with javascript, html and css using express and pug.
+[Shorts][shorts] is a multi-page web application inspired by Medium built with JavaScript, HTML and CSS using express and pug.
 Shorts allows users to :

 * Create an account
 * Log in / Log out